-where $F_{I,II}^+$ and $F_{I,II}^\times$ are the antenna pattern functions, $\phi_S$ is the polarisation angle, $\theta_S,\phi_S$ are the polar and azimuthal sky location angles, respectively.
-Space-based gravitational wave detectors have unequal arm lengths, which result in significant laser frequency noise.
-To mitigate this issue, TDI techniques are commonly employed to suppress laser frequency noise\cite{tinto_time_2004, tintoTimeDelayInterferometry2014}.
-As a result, the detector response and the second-generation Michelson combinations (TDI 2.0) response of GW are calculated using \texttt{Fastlisaresponse}\cite{katzAssessingDataanalysisImpact2022a} in this case.
-TDI 2.0 generates three channels X, Y, and Z. By combining X, Y, and Z, three independent channels A, E, and T are obtained,
+Space-based GW detectors have unequal arm lengths, which results in significant laser frequency noise.
+To mitigate this issue, TDI techniques are commonly employed to suppress laser frequency noise \cite{tinto_time_2004, tintoTimeDelayInterferometry2014}.
+The first and second generation Michelson combinations, X1 and X2, are defined by \cite{tinto_time_2004},